Ricoritz2001/multiclass-classification-german/README.md

 - Convert the data into the Hugging Face Dataset format.
 - Tokenize and prepare inputs for the model.
 - Train the transformer-based model using the Trainer API.
-- Save the fine-tuned model to the appropriate subdirectory inside the `models/`folder.
+- Save the fine-tuned model to the the `models/`folder.
 ### Evaluating the classical Models
 This script evaluates the classical model used.